rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 )(Issues);
 {{< /highlight >}}

 Finally, refactor the Issues component from a class component to a functional stateless component.
-It has access to the `issueState` and `onChangeIssueState()` function in its props now.
-Moreover, don't forget to change the usage of the `onChangeIssueState` prop to being a function and not a class method anymore.
+It accesses the `issueState` and `onChangeIssueState()` function in its props now.
+Remember to change the usage of the `onChangeIssueState` prop to being a function and not a class method anymore.

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 11 18" >}}
 ...